sean-milliken/CMPINF0010-Final/README.md

 Team name - SFM

-We measured the "best neighborhood"
+We measured the "best" neighborhood by looking at different datasets that all have to do with the safety of the neighborhoods

 Group Members: